 Our platform has been used in many cities in the United States, such as Chicago, Seattle, Boston, and New York City.

 With simple and intuitive user interface, our platform is designed so that everyone can use it, whether they are tech-savvy or not.

 Our platform can be customized to suit your needs.
 We support many voting methods, such as approval voting, knapsack voting, and ranked voting.
 We also support remote voting.

-We currently support English, Spanish, French, Chinese, and Finnish on the platform.
+We currently support English, Chinese, Finnish, French, Hindi, Polish, and Spanish on the platform.
 Our editing tool lets you enter projects in multiple languages.

 Our website adapts to the screen size of different devices.
 The website works everywhere whether it is on a PC or a smartphone.

 The analytics tools let you explore the data and gain insight into the voters' preferences through visualization while protecting their privacy.